rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 The government is a big user of open source since they don't particularly like the idea of some proprietary company having potential backdoors in their closed source code.
-It would seem like it would be in the government's best interests to make sure that the codebase they are relying on, is as bug-free and secure as possible.
+It would seem like it would be in the government's best interests to make sure that the codebase they are relying on is as bug-free and secure as possible.

 ### Technical solution